finos/waltz/docs/design/physical_flow_ratings/README.md

     - has _rating_ `Invest` for (business) `CIB`

 We can roll-up and aggregate these facts as they are recorded against _measurables_ within a hierarchical taxonomy.

-Increasing the information stored against _physical flows_ will allow for techniques such as lineage inference to be leveraged as incoming and outgoing flows can be matched based upon their _measurable ratings_.
+Increasing the information stored against _physical flows_ will allow for techniques such as lineage inference to be leveraged as incoming and outgoing flows can be matched upon their characteristics expressed via  _measurable ratings_ and _data types_.

 ## Problems